Indexing technical documents

 If a document contains the information that a reader needs, but if the reader cannot find that information, the document is useless.
 Worse than useless, the document causes problems.
 If I know that some information is not available, I will not waste my time looking for the information.
 However, if I think that the information is available, and if I cannot find it after a period of unsuccessful searching, I will be frustrated.

 In the field of technical writing, typical documents are user guides, reference manuals, and online help.
 A document that has good structure, and a table of contents that contains clear headings can help a reader to find information.
 However, good structure and a table of contents are not sufficient.
 Usually, an index is also necessary.
-An index organises information that is scattered through a document.
+An index organizes information that is scattered through a document.
 An index supplies search terms that tell the reader the locations of applicable information in the document.

 Many small documents do not need an index.
 Possibly, a quick scan through a document is all that is necessary to find the answer to a question.
-Some large documents do not need an index, or possibly, they need an index that covers only part of the document.
-For example, a telephone directory is a large document that is very usable, although it does not contain an index for the primary text.
+Some large documents do not need an index, or possibly, they need an index for only part of the document.
+For example, a telephone directory is a large document that is very easy to use, although it does not contain an index for the primary text.
 Usually, a small index relates the terms that people use to the terms that are in the text.
 For example, 'technical author: see technical writer'.
 To know whether an index is necessary, you need to know how the document will be used, its size, and its structure.

 Common misconceptions